DBCDK/hejmdal/README.md

 - `AES_256_SECRET` : `hash.aes256Secret`
   A secret used for encrypting stuff, needs to be 32 ASCII characters long.

+- `BORCHK_SERVICEREQUESTER` : `borchk.serviceRequester`
+  The serviceRequester for borchk when fetching userinfo.
+Defaults to login.bib.dk

 - `BORCHK_WSDL_URI` : `borchk.uri`
   The address of the borchk WSDL